Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 Key strengths:

-- Free tier with monthly credits for individual users
+- Free tier with up to 70 monthly credits for individual users

 - Chrome extension for one-click LinkedIn profile enrichment